Stroke – Acupuncture treatment

 Stroke treatment involves drugs and processes that help reduce and dissolve blood clots.
 To save the life of a patient suffering from a brain attack or stroke, it is necessary to offer proper medication before it gets too late, and hence, it is important to understand the symptoms of stroke as early as possible.
 Listed below are stroke treatments:

 These drugs help remove any interruption in the blood flow of the arteries as they significantly dissolve the blood clot, hampering the blood flow.
 These stroke treatments are very useful in helping patients suffering from ischemic strokes.
-The Federal Food and Drug Administration approved the first thrombolytic drug as an acute ischemic stroke treatment in 1996, known as the ‘clot buster’ Alteplase recombinant Activase.
+In 1996, the Federal Food and Drug Administration approved the first thrombolytic drug as an acute ischemic stroke treatment, known as the ‘clot buster’ Alteplase recombinant Activase.

 tPA treatment for stroke: